House Democrats back Pelosi for another term as speaker

 Also re-elected to the House Democrats’ team were Majority Leader Steny Hoyer, Majority Whip James Clyburn and others currently holding leadership jobs.

-Leading up to the Nov.
-3 elections, Democrats were optimistic that they would build on their 232-197 majority, with one Libertarian and five vacancies.
+Leading up to the election, Democrats were optimistic they would build on their 232-197 majority, with one Libertarian and five vacancies.

 Instead, with the outcome of some races still to be determined, Democrats could possibly lose up to a dozen or so seats, making it more difficult for them to push their legislative agenda through the House.